 Goals and Strengths

-Our fellowship program, the largest ACGME-accredited training program within our subspecialty and among the finest in the nation, is located in the Texas Medical Center, the largest medical complex in the world.
+Our fellowship program, one of the the largest ACGME-accredited training programs within our subspecialty and among the finest and most diverse in the nation, is located in the Texas Medical Center, the largest medical complex in the world.

 The Baylor College of Medicine Pediatric Hematology-Oncology Fellowship Program is a highly-structured educational program with comprehensive, individualized clinical and research mentorship that offers a robust and varied clinical experience in both hematology and oncology.